 A meal out will always cost more than those cooked at home because you need to pay the wages of the chef and the server.
 Reserving eating out for special occasions will really help you reduce your monthly food budget.

-If cooking at home is not something you are confident with then check out my post on cooking from scratch for beginners.
+If cooking at home is not something you are confident with then check out my post on tips on cooking from scratch for beginners.

 Always know what you’re having for dinner in the morning